unconst/BitTensor/README.md

 ## Overview

-BitTensor allows a new class of Machine Learning models to train across a peer-to-peer network.
+BitTensor allows a new class of Machine Learning model which trains across a peer-to-peer network.
 It enables any computer and any engineer in the world to contribute in training.

 The nature of trust-less computing necessitates that these contributions are combined through incentive rather than direct control from any one computer.
 We use a digital token to carry that incentive signal through the network: where the magnitude of this incentive is derived from a p2p collaborative filtering technique similar to Google's Page rank algorithm.